Death of a loophole

 "In this 2005 law, limits were stated.
 Basically, any 'real' retirement plan -- employer qualified retirement plan, or QRP -- was fully exempt, plus SEPs, SIMPLEs and 403(b) plans," says M.D.
-Anderson, an Arizona certified legal document preparer and founder of InheritedIRAHell.com and president of Financial Strategies, specializing in inherited IRA issues.
+Anderson, an Arizona certified legal document preparer, founder of InheritedIRAHell.com and president of Financial Strategies, specializing in inherited IRA issues.

 Generally, owners of workplace retirement plans enjoy federal protection from creditors, and states determine if a person's IRA is creditor-protected.

 But what happens if you bequeath your IRA to your kid?
 No one was really sure if inherited IRAs counted as retirement plans or piles of money.
-The question ended up in front of the Supreme Court this year.
+The question ended up in front of the Supreme Court in 2014.
 The court decided that inherited IRAs are piles of money, not retirement accounts.

 An exception to the rule

 There is one exception: the spousal rollover.
 When spouses inherit an IRA, they can take the account and use it as their own retirement account.